dantaeyoung/ghostclock/README.md

 Ghostclock - concept by Eivind Karlsen, execution by Dan Taeyoung

 Ghostclock does one thing: creates a clock that displays the time, and the time it takes you to go home.

+Uses the Google Maps Direction API, d3.js, and the Ionic framework.
+Refreshes every 5 minutes.

 Example: